PetersonDave/petersondave.github.io/_posts/2018-11-01-Upgrading-to-Sitecore-9.markdown

 Goal: Upgrade your .NET solution against a vanilla Sitecore 9.0 update 1 set of databases

 While Sitecore provides the ability to update the filesystem by using the wizard, the results of the upgrade will fail as new requirements prevent the site from loading.
 Specifically, changes around IoC configuration, wire-up of dependencies and roles-based transformations.
 As far as upgrading the solution goes, I recommend updating this manually against a vanilla Sitecore 9.0 update 1 set of databases.
-The goal of which is to ensure the Sitecore login page loads without error and the error logs are free of errors.
+The goal of which is to ensure the Sitecore login page loads, you can see the vanilla instance content tree and the logs are free of errors.

 The following are application specific changes implemented while upgrading the .NET solution.

 ### 1. Invalid Internal Link Field Values

-In our solution, we had internal link field values which had "<internalLink />" without any XML attributes.
+In our solution, we had internal link field values which had `<internalLink />` without any XML attributes.
 If left unchanged, publishing will fail during the upgrade.
 This issue is not limited to just our solution, as Sitecore has confirmed this a known issue.
 To resolve, they actually issued us a modified Sitecore.Kernel.dll, with changes limited to null checking during the building of internal links:

 {% highlight c# %}
 protected virtual string GetInternalUrl(Database database, string url, string itemID, string anchor, string queryString)